Apax: A private equity firm with a revolving door

 Apax declined several requests to comment on specific questions for this article.
 In a statement, the firm said: "Apax operates to the highest standards of integrity and transparency.
 Our investors are sophisticated institutions, which conduct detailed due diligence on all aspects of the firm, including our team, performance, strategy and governance.
 We maintain an excellent team and strong relationships with our investors, which have been integral to the success of our business over the past 30 years."

-Apax oversees more than 27 billion euros in assets in a series of private equity funds and competes with Blackstone Group, Carlyle Group and other big private equity firms for multibillion-dollar deals to buy companies.
+Apax oversees more than 27 billion euros in assets in a series of private equity funds and competes with Blackstone Group (BX.N), Carlyle Group (CG.O) and other big private equity firms for multibillion-dollar deals to buy companies.
 Its investors, called limited partners, or LPs, include pension funds, sovereign wealth funds and university endowments, which have varying degrees of sophistication and resources.

 Even though Apax is privately held, the firm invests money that ultimately belongs to hundreds of millions of people around the world, from retired fire and police officers in California to university lecturers in Australia.